 Where the wild breathes again

-Across mountains, valleys, rivers and lakes, Southern Lakes Sanctuary is restoring some of Aotearoa’s greatest wild landscapes.
+Across 850,000 hectares of mountains, valleys, rivers and lakes, Southern Lakes Sanctuary is uniting people and place in one of Aotearoa’s most ambitious conservation efforts.

 learn more